patrickemacd/Instagram-Cloning/README.md

 # Instagram-Cloning
-This was a project from a SQL Bootcamp I did where we recreated a database that mocks(very loosley) what Instagram does.
+This was a project from a SQL Bootcamp I did where I recreated a database that mocks(very loosley) what Instagram does.